yathansh13/Lab-Assignment-2/README.md

 This line was added on VScode and pushed through git to the branch part-2.
 Then it was merged to main.

+-Part 03:
+Changes in Branch A, while branch B is stashed.